Armajaro Ward's coffee-cocoa fund stumbles after strong start to year

-NEW YORK (Reuters) - Prominent cocoa and coffee trader Anthony Ward’s niche hedge fund stumbled in three of the past four months, giving back a chunk of gains made earlier in the year, the fund’s returns showed on Tuesday.
+NEW YORK, Sept 23 (Reuters) - Prominent cocoa and coffee trader Anthony Ward’s niche hedge fund stumbled in three of the past four months, giving back a chunk of gains made earlier in the year, the fund’s returns showed on Tuesday.

 Ward’s Armajaro Group in London saw annual return at its cocoa-and-coffee focused CC+ Fund slip to 13 percent last month from 28 percent in April, letters it sent investors and obtained by Reuters showed.